What are the schools in Costa Rica like?

 When we asked about the schools in Costa Rica, they said...

 "This is good academically and fairly high standards.
 Not good for all students if they need extra help and they can get left behind.
-They do IB, which is more important all the time for anywhere in the world.Price fairly high now approx $850 a month including the bus," explained one expat living in San Jose , Costa Rica.
+They do IB, which is more important all the time for anywhere in the world.Price fairly high now approx $850 a month including the bus," commented one expat when asked about British School in San Jose .

 Please login to continue reading this article.